 - 1/2 tsp baking powder

 - 1/2 cup packed brown sugar

 - 1/3 cup avocado oil or other vegetable oil

 - 1 cup powdered sugar

-- Line a baking sheet with a silicone mat or parchment paper.
+- Preheat oven to 375º F. Line a baking sheet with a silicone mat or parchment paper.

 - Combine flour, baking powder, baking soda, cinnamon, pumpkin pie spice and salt in a medium bowl.
 Set aside.